-At NYU Langone’s Heart Rhythm Center, we are known for caring for people with all types of heart rhythm disorders, including patients who have the most challenging forms of atrial fibrillation (AFib) and those who have been told they were not candidates for catheter ablation treatment.
+At NYU Langone’s Heart Rhythm Center, our doctors are known for caring for people with all types of heart rhythm disorders, including ventricular arrhythmia and supraventricular arrhythmias such as atrial fibrillation (AFib) and atrial flutter.

 Our patients share their stories after treatment.

 “An ablation sounds really scary and it is, but I'm so happy I did it.
 I feel better and I know that the chances of me ever having an AFib episode again are very slim.”

 Catherine was in the midst of one of the most exciting and stressful times of her life—planning her wedding—when she had her first episode of atrial fibrillation.
 Her heart raced.
 She was lightheaded.
 She couldn’t catch her breath.

 “It’s so scary,” she says.
 “It’s your heart, and that freaks you out when you’re 28 years old.”

 In the months leading up to her wedding day, Catherine had two AFib episodes that were successfully treated in the hospital with medication that slowed and regulated her heart rate.
 She was symptom-free for two years until, when three months pregnant, those familiar symptoms returned and she found herself hospitalized for an AFib episode.

 Catherine’s cardiologist put her on a daily heart medication, and while she was assured that the treatment was safe during pregnancy, she personally was not comfortable with it.
 She wanted a new approach, and was referred by her cardiologist to Dr. Larry Chinitz at the Heart Rhythm Center.